jennyiskezhen/Data-Engineering/dbt/ny_taxi_bq/README.md

 - fhv data
 - Pick-up and Drop-off location lookups

 Raw data were first uploaded to BigQuery using Kestra backfill, then the datasets were processed and joined using dbt.
-The final dataset for analysis is maintained by CI/CD process for data transformation updates and a recurring schedule for new data input.
+The final dataset for analysis is maintained by CI process for data transformation updates and a recurring schedule for model deployment.